ALTER SYSTEM

 in the specified thread.
 If the SCN is in the current redo log file

-parameter, then Oracle Database archives the groups containing this SCN from all enabled threads.You can use this clause only when your instance has the database open.
+group, then Oracle Database performs a log switch.
+If you omit the THREAD parameter, then Oracle Database archives the groups containing this SCN from all enabled threads.You can use this clause only when your instance has the database open.

 CURRENT Clause

-to manually archive the current redo log file group of the specified thread, forcing a log switch.
+Specify CURRENT to manually archive the current redo log file group of the specified thread, forcing a log switch.
 If you omit the THREAD

 parameter, then Oracle Database archives all redo log file groups from